 The secret to BIGSOUND is Fortitude Valley.
-Brisbane’s entertainment precinct is treated with plenty of ambivalence by locals, but it has a cluster of live-music venues unlike anywhere else in Australia.
-It means that in the space of just a few small, inner-city blocks you can see 150 artists in three days across 15 live-music venues.
+Brisbane’s entertainment precinct is treated with plenty of ambivalence by locals, but has a cluster of live-music venues unlike anywhere else in the country.
+These aces up the Valley's sleeve mean that in the space of just a few small, inner-city blocks you can fit 160 artists in three days across 15 venues within a two minute walk of each other.

-There was an ever-so-slightly top-heavy feel to this year’s line-up, but many of the acts already getting a lot of attention showed they were worthy.
+There was an ever-so-slightly top-heavy feel to this year’s line-up, but many of the acts already getting attention showed they were worthy of it.
 Sampa the Great and her band overcame a PA so quiet you thought noise restrictions must have been in place.
 LANKS managed to get a typically crossed-arms industry crowd to actually dance.
 And while you can’t avoid the term “emo” when talking about Ceres, the Melburnians proved a great rock’n’roll band can still wring a lot of life from the genre with a charismatic, gutsy set.

 Melbourne duo HABITS pounced onto the Heya Bar stage with a brutal wash of gothtronica and intense voguing.
-If the sinister grime of recent single Reverend Mother didn’t grab you then the androgynous pair’s (Maia and Mo) high-energy, harsh brows, gelled-down peroxide hair and shirt-dresses certainly did.
-At one point a punter discontent with idly awaiting a tapas order, fanged into the front row to erratically wave his table-number stand.
-There’s nothing quite like doofing while tucking into some delicious satay skewers.
+If the sinister grime of recent single Reverend Mother didn’t grab you then the androgynous pair’s high-energy, harsh brows, gelled-down peroxide hair and shirt-dresses certainly did.
+At one point a punter who felt they'd waited long enough for their tapas order, fanged into the front row to erratically wave his table-number stand.
+Nothing quite like having a doof while tucking into some delicious satay skewers.

 Braille Face would have to be one of my first picks.
 Recently signed to Tim Shiel’s new label, Spirit Level, the Melburnian has been making music for years, but only recently started releasing solo material.
 On Thursday night he managed to silence an entire room of chatterboxes at Woolly Mammoth’s Mane Stage with his emotional, interesting and, most importantly, damn-good songwriting.
 Can’t wait to see where he goes next.